boostercloud/booster/docs/README.md

 #### The reducer function

 Booster generates the reducer function as a static method of the entity class.
-That function is called by the framework every time that an event of the specified type is emitted. **This function must be pure**, which means that no side effects should happen.
+That function is called by the framework every time that an event of the specified type is emitted. **This function must be pure**, which means that you shouldn't be calling third party services, reading or writing to a database, or changing something somewhere.

 The reducer has two parameters by default: